Skip To Content

 For additional contact information, visit the NIAMS Web site or call the NIAMS Information Clearinghouse.

-NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of current and previous versions of this booklet: Joan McGowan, Ph.D., and William Sharrock, Ph.D., NIAMS, NIH; Sundeep Khosla, M.D., Mayo Clinic College of Medicine, Rochester, MN; Barbara Lukert, M.D., University of Kansas, Kansas City, KS; and Eric Orwoll, M.D., Oregon Health and Science University, Portland, OR.
+NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: Joan McGowan, Ph.D., and William Sharrock, Ph.D., NIAMS, NIH; Sundeep Khosla, M.D., Mayo Clinic College of Medicine, Rochester, MN; Barbara Lukert, M.D., University of Kansas, Kansas City, KS; and Eric Orwoll, M.D., Oregon Health and Science University, Portland, OR.

-The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services' National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
+The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The NIAMS Information Clearinghouse is a public service sponsored by the Institute that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at www.niams.nih.gov.
-Information on bone and its disorders can be obtained from
+Additional information can be found on the NIAMS website at www.niams.nih.gov.
+Information on bone and its disorders can be obtained from the NIH Osteoporosis and Related Bone Diseases ~ National Resource Center by calling (toll free) 800–624–BONE (2663) or by visiting its website at www.niams.nih.gov.

 This booklet contains information about medications used to treat the health condition discussed here.
 When this booklet was printed, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.